EMK6025/letf-mean-reversion/README.md

 To be sure that this repo works properly, it is best to be on python 3.11.9 as vectorbt and deap are constantly being changed with various updates.
 Other python versions could work, but don't take my word for it.
 Best to use a virtual environment.

 Once you have your postgreSQL credentials initialized, run `python main.py` and the database should be populated.

+It would also be best to run this in a virtual environment, but up to you.